 I definitely borrowed some of the earlier worldbuilding from [the 2004 version of] Battlestar Galactica.
 For me, that show was all about Kara “Starbuck” Thrace; I don’t think I’d ever connected to a television character so deeply, and I knew then how important it was for me to have characters that felt vibrant and three-dimensional and in-color.
 I loved seeing a gender non-conforming character be so important.
 Battlestar Galactica, I think, made a real attempt at being post-gender.
 I think it was more successful in its attempts to be post-racial — though there were failures of course — but yeah, that just showed me that so much of our understandings of gender relations are informed by our social context.
 So I wanted to experiment with how a different world might look at gender slightly different than we do.

-Now, on your website, you say that An Unkindness Of Ghosts was pitched as a “science fiction meditation on intergenerational trauma, race, and identity…”; you identify yourself as, “a dyke, a Trekkie, a wannabe cyborg queen, a trash princex, a communist, a butch, a femme, a feminist, a she-beast, a rootworker, a mother, a daughter, a diabetic, and a refugee of the Trans-Atlantic Slave Trade”; and you refer to yourself with the pronoun, “they.”
-Aside from an enjoyable couple of hours, what do you hope someone like me — a straight, white, middle-age, cis gendered, liberal Democrat male — will get out of reading your book?
+Now, on your website, you say that An Unkindness Of Ghosts was pitched as a “science fiction meditation on intergenerational trauma, race, and identity…”; and you identify yourself as, “a dyke, a Trekkie, a wannabe cyborg queen, a trash princex, a communist, a butch, a femme, a feminist, a she-beast, a rootworker, a mother, a daughter, a diabetic, and a refugee of the Trans-Atlantic Slave Trade.”
+What do you hope someone like me — a straight, white, middle-age, cis gendered, liberal Democrat male — will get out of reading your book?

 Well, most of all I hope it’s a story that stays with you the way that the best stories do.
 Our favorite books rarely teach us a lesson or reveal some moral, but they do let us untangle something inside ourselves.